vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 The team followed Certik's recommendations by assigning privileged roles to multi-sig wallets and transitioning to a DAO governance/voting module.
 The Treasury multi-sig and Protocol owner multi-sig (which controls the AdminContract) addresses can be found [here](https://etherscan.io/address/0x5592cB82f5B11A4E42B1275A973E6B712194e239) and [here](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69), respectively.

-Certik also advised implementing a time-lock contract with a 48-hour latency for privileged operations.
+Certik also advised implementing a timelock contract with a 48-hour latency for privileged operations.
 The team has considered this but opted not to give ownership to a time-lock contract at this time to remain agile.
 A permanent solution could be to renounce ownership or remove the owner role's ability to affect collateral assets from the stability pool, transfer funds, change vesting periods, or alter the AdminContract.
 This would put DCHF's trust assumptions in line with Liquity, but would sacrifice flexibility, as new collateral types and oracles could no longer be altered.

 Another solution could be to introduce fully on-chain governance controlled by a DAO of tokenholders.
 The transition to a DAO is still in its early stages with limited community activity outside of the team.
 Questions could be raised about the fairness of the MON token distribution, given the overlap between core Treasury multi-sig signers and Grizzly.Fi airdrop recipients.
-To address this, the team has set up a [multi-sig proxy address](https://etherscan.io/address/0x83737eae72ba7597b36494d723fbf58cafee8a69) and transferred ownership of the AdminContract to this address, providing transparency to users about the token distribution ([proof of transfer](https://etherscan.io/tx/0xea7d8303eb36885d2446bd3ea73ca64027f5e851c5ba0119fddd0370b3604468)).
+The team has set up a [multi-sig proxy address](https://etherscan.io/address/0x83737eae72ba7597b36494d723fbf58cafee8a69) and transferred ownership of the AdminContract to this address, providing transparency to users about the token distribution ([proof of transfer](https://etherscan.io/tx/0xea7d8303eb36885d2446bd3ea73ca64027f5e851c5ba0119fddd0370b3604468)).
 This provides a reference to help users check whether MON tokens have been distributed as advertised.
-For more information, check the Moneta DAO's token distribution documentation ([source](https://docs.defifranc.com/tokenomics/moneta-tokenomics)).

 ### Centralization & Custody Risk